 - Install Cydia Substrate on your device.

-- Then install RootCloak Plus (Cydia) from the Play Store.
+- Then install RootCloak Plus (Cydia).

 - Having installed RootCloak, reboot your device.